Worried about opioids?

 If you are worried about becoming addicted to opioid painkillers, speak to your doctor or nurse.
 They can explain how the dose is worked out, and can discuss your concerns.

-You can take the full dose of the painkiller your doctor has given you without worrying about taking too much (an overdose).
 It is important that you follow your doctor’s instructions when taking your painkillers, and don’t take more than they have prescribed.
-If the painkillers don’t control your pain properly, speak to your doctor or nurse so that they can look at your pain relief.
+If the painkillers don’t control your pain properly, speak to your doctor or nurse.

-Your doctor will tell you whether your painkillers will make you feel sleepy, and if this may affect your driving.
+Your doctor or nurse should tell you if your painkillers will make you feel sleepy, and if this may affect your driving.
 You should not drive if you feel sleepy, if you have just started a new type of pain relief, or if you have recently changed the dose.
 Your doctor or nurse can tell you how long to avoid driving for.

 “ Keep persisting until you receive all the advice and support you need.
 There’s no such thing as a silly question and sometimes if you don’t ask you don’t get.”

 Alcohol and other medicines can affect the way your painkillers work, or cause side effects such as tiredness.
-If you want to have some alcohol, ask your doctor as this is usually possible.
+Speak to your doctor before drinking alcohol while taking opioid painkillers.

 Taking a strong painkiller does not mean your cancer is growing or spreading.
 Lots of different things can affect the pain you feel.
 The strength of your painkiller can be reduced or increased as your pain gets better or worse.
 If you are taking strong painkillers, it does not mean you will always have to take them.